 Driven by industrialization and diversification, a successful AfCFTA could thus significantly boost Africa's trade and drive transformational change.
 It could shift Africa from primary commodity exports to higher-value industrial products, while raising intra-African trade by almost half.
 The agreement also positions Africa to strengthen trade ties with rapidly growing emerging markets like China, India, and Turkey, strengthening its resilience against global shocks.
 As the world's largest free trade area, successful implementation over the medium term could also contribute to global trade and growth, enhancing Africa's competitiveness and its position as a global growth pole.
 If accompanied by supportive policies fostering trade and investment, the AfCFTA can build livelihoods and social cohesion, thus contributing to the integrated, peaceful, and prosperous Africa envisaged in the Agenda 2063: The Africa We Want.
 In sum, successful AfCFTA implementation could boost Africa's trade, inclusive growth, and sustainable development.
 However, full AfCFTA implementation requires strategic investment, well-designed policies, and synchronized reforms at national, subregional, and continental levels.

 - The AfCFTA is a pivotal opportunity for Africa to boost intra-African trade, diversify economies, and enhance industrialization.
-It has the potential to increase intra-African trade by 3 trillion in cumulative terms between 2021 and 2045 (over a baseline without AfCFTA), with significant gains in manufacturing, agro-processing, and services. - The AfCFTA is expected to raise Africa's GDP by \$1.4 trillion in cumulative terms between 2021 and 2045, and over a baseline without AfCFTA.
+It has the potential to increase intra-African trade by 45 per cent in 2045, with significant gains in manufacturing, agro-processing, and services. - The AfCFTA is expected to raise Africa's GDP by 1.2 per cent and welfare by 0.9 per cent in 2045.
 However, high inflation, fiscal deficits, and debt vulnerabilities remain significant barriers to growth.
 Africa's debt-to-GDP ratio is projected to decline from 67.3 per cent in 2023 to 62.1 per cent in 2025, but debt servicing costs remain prohibitively high, crowding out development outlays. - Africa is disproportionately affected by climate change, with annual economic losses at \$7 to \$15 billion, and projected to rise to \$50 billion a year by 2030.
 The AfCFTA can support climate-resilient development through green industrialization and renewable energy investments. - To support the AfCFTA, Africa will need an invesment of \$120.83 billion in transport equipment by 2030, while also streamlining regulations to enhance market acess and foster innovation.
 Trade facilitation measures, such as harmonizing customs procedures and reducing non-tariff barriers, are critical for maximizing the benefits of AfCFTA. - Digitalization is key to Africa's transformation, with digital trade accounting for 25 per cent of global trade in 2020.
 However, Africa lags in internet connectivity, with only 37 per cent of the population connected.
 Investments in digital infrastructure, such as data centres and internet exchange points, are essential. - Rapid urbanization presents both opportunities and challenges.
 By 2050, 60 per cent of Africa's population will live in urban areas, contributing significantly to GDP but also straining infrastructure and services. - The AfCFTA offers opportunities for women's economic empowerment, particularly in manufacturing and tradeintensive sectors.
 However, women face major barriers, including limited access to finance, education, and digital skills.
 Strategic actions-such as promoting science, technology, engineering, and math education for women, enhancing access to finance, and addressing gender-specific challenges in cross-border trade-are needed to ensure inclusive growth.